ThermChem-FW/thermchem-fw.github.io/about.md

 ---
-layout: single
-title: About the ThermChem-FW Project
+#title: About the ThermChem-FW Project
 permalink: /about/

+layout: splash
+classes: wide
 ---
+# About the ThermChem-FW Project

 <!-- This is the project's public abstract.
 It could be something different.
 We could also expand on it. -->